 For information, contact:

-Cayuga Community College’s Cayuga Engage is an online job posting and job search database.
+Cayuga Community College’s Cayuga Handshake is an online job posting and job search database.
 This web service is free to employers, and accessible to all Cayuga students and alumni.
 It lists professional job vacancies in many different career areas, as well as openings for part-time jobs, seasonal work, internships and volunteer opportunities.
 Students and alumni can create an account, upload cover letters and resumes, and apply directly for positions.